 WHAT ARE THE SIDE EFFECTS OF THE VACCINE?

 It is not possible to get the flu from either the injection or shot flu vaccine.
 However, some people do get a low-grade fever for a day or two after the shot.
-The flu shot is approved for people age 6 months and older.

 Most people have no side effects from the flu shot.
 Some people have soreness at the injection site or minor aches and low-grade fever for several days.